Last Updated: 2 months ago

 Positive reinforcement works best when training your new companion so it can learn its boundaries and limits within your household.

-Siamese cats exhibit protective behaviors towards their human which makes them extremely loyal household animals.
+Siamese cats exhibit protective behaviors towards humans, which makes them extremely loyal household animals.

-Of all the cat breeds, their sense of loyalty and making them closest to dogs in terms of personality.
+Of all the cat breeds, their sense of loyalty makes them closest to dogs in terms of personality.